 The southwest tropical Pacific is a particularly interesting region of the global ocean, identified as a hotspot of nitrogen fixation.
-Nitrogen fixers, such as Trichodesmium, are phytoplankton species that can use atmospheric N2 dissolved in surface waters to get nitrogen (a necessary nutrient), rather than using nitrate and/or ammonium like other types of phytoplankton.
-This gives them an advantage in regions where nitrate concentrations are low and other nutrients, such as phosphate and iron, are in excess.
+Nitrogen fixers (or diazotrophs), such as Trichodesmium, are phytoplankton species that can use atmospheric N2 dissolved in surface waters to get nitrogen (a necessary nutrient), rather than using nitrate and/or ammonium like other species of phytoplankton.
+Nitrogen fixation gives diazotrophs an advantage in regions where nitrate concentrations are low and other nutrients (mainly phosphate and iron) are in excess.

 Approach and results

 The southwest tropical Pacific was split into three boxes representative of oligotrophic to ultraoligotrophic conditions.
 The two west boxes were also centered on islands.
 In each box, Ibrahima computed time series of chlorophyll, precipitation, mixed layer depth and sea surface temperature.
 Observations at the seasonal scale lead to hypotheses that were later verified using monthly data for the period 2002-2018.
 The results suggest that the processes controlling biological variability differ between austral summer and winter.
 In winter, vertical mixing increases surface chlorophyll due to entrainment of the deep chlorophyll maximum into surface waters.
 In summer, strong precipitation events are correlated to increased chlorophyll near islands, suggesting that island runoff increases diazotrophy in the region.